 We have, nevertheless, reached the main objective of the present work which was to identify and quantify the indicators which reveal the presence on Titan's surface of the 2nd SR eigenmode observed during the Huygens descent throughout the atmosphere.
-We found that the statistical characteristics of the bin 36 spectrum data are inconsistent 5 with the normal flicker noise pattern of the other bins, which implies that we must reject the option SNR = 0 for that bin.
-Therefore, we estimate that there is more than a 50 % chance that a signal within the frequency range 34.5 ± 3 Hz be permanently present on the surface, with a SNR of 0.3, i.e. a mean electric field induced in the dipole antenna of about $0.12 \text{ mV m}^{-1} \text{ Hz}^{-1/2}$.
-This value is 10 times weaker than those observed several minutes before Huygens impact and 4 to 6s after landing.
-Further work is foreseen, using still progressing investigations on both Titan's surface global characteristics and a presumed slow evolution of the local environment for 32 minutes after Huygens landing, in order to explain how and why both ELF and MI signals have changed during the first 10 to 15 s after the impact.
+We found that the statistical characteristics of the bin 36 spectrum data are inconsistent with the normal flicker noise pattern of the other bins, which implies that we must reject the option SNR = 0 for that bin.
+Therefore, we estimate that there is more than a 50 % chance that a signal within the frequency range $34.5 \pm 3$ Hz be permanently present on the surface, with a SNR of 0.3 (i.e., a mean electric field induced in the dipole antenna of about $0.12 \,\mathrm{mV}\,\mathrm{m}^{-1}\,\mathrm{Hz}^{-1/2}$ ).
+This value is 10 times weaker than those observed several minutes before Huygens impact and 4 to 6 s after landing.
+Further work is foreseen, using still progressing investigations on both Titan's surface global characteristics and a presumed slow evolution of the local environment for 32 min after Huygens landing, in order to explain how and why both ELF and MI signals have changed during the first 10 to 15 s after the impact.